Skip to Content

 These overnight sourdough pancakes would be delicious served with baked eggs.
 They are a great way to use up your leftover sourdough starter and they are sooo light and fluffy.

-Our breakfast potato skillet with bacon and mushrooms is a great way to start your day.
+Our breakfast potato skillet is a great way to start your day.
 Crispy bacon, tender potatoes, meaty mushrooms, and perfectly poached eggs.
 Need I say more?

-This asparagus, ham, and gouda breakfast strata is perfect for a brunch party.
+This breakfast strata with ham is perfect for a brunch party.
 We especially love that you can assemble it the night before and bake it in the morning.

 Connect With Savor the Best: